joelburton/Homework/Homework06b/README.md

 Our CEO has decided to confront Squysh head on, and so we're going to be introducing our new line of Uber Melon Winter Squashes in just 10 days.

-As you know, our CEO has invested billions of VC money in our robotic produciton and delivery chain.
+As you know, our CEO has invested billions of VC money in our robotic production and delivery chain.
 It's all managed by the code in "shipping_procedure.py".
 It works great with our existing Melon classes- but can you check to see what we need to change in the `shipping_procedure.py` file so that it can handle Squashes, in addition to